ernestmarcinko/phpattr/readme.md

 }
 ```

-In the Provider when fetching for the attributes, this IntConstraint can be used to fetch only attributes
+Later when fetching for the attributes, this IntConstraint can be used to fetch only attributes
 which **implement this interface only**.

 ## Check By Provider